Comparison between a condo and a coop, potentially discussing the differences between these types of housing.

 • You own the real estate, including interest in common areas.

-• Condos are easier to finance than co-ops.
+• Condos can be easier to finance than co-ops.

-• Monthly fees cover things like building maintenance and repairs.
+• Monthly fees cover building maintenance and repairs.

-• Condos come with few to zero use restrictions, which means you can rent or sell your property much easier than a co-op.
+• Condos come with few to no use restrictions, which means you can rent or sell your property much more easily compared with a co-op.

 • Condos are often newer builds, which means less wear and tear and newer amenities.